 Light-induced allergic reactions – Red and yellow tattoos in particular have a tendency to develop redness and swelling only on exposure to sunlight.
 This is presumed to be due to the photo-conducting properties of some of the pigments such as cadmium although the exact reason is unclear.

 What should I do if I get these reactions?

-If you do end up getting symptoms suggestive of an allergic reaction it’s wise to fix an appointment with your dermatologist immediately.
+If you do end up getting symptoms suggestive of an allergic reaction it’s wise to fix an appointment with your skin specialist immediately.
 The treatment for these reactions essentially includes topical corticosteroid creams or intralesional steroids (steroid given into the area affected).
 Further, severe reactions may warrant complete removal of the foreign pigment which at times can even require surgical removal and grafting in the affected area.
 Lasers for removal of the pigmented tattoos have variable success rates.